Bojarajan073/data-version-control/README.md

     remote = dvc-poc

-This configuration tells DVC:
+This configuration means:

-A remote named dvc-poc exists.
+dvc-poc is the remote name.
 The remote points to the S3 bucket. dvc-poc is the default remote.
-Step 8: Configure AWS Credentials
+6. Configure AWS Credentials

+Before running:

+dvc push

-Before pushing data to S3, AWS credentials must be configured.
+AWS credentials must be configured.

-The credentials need sufficient permissions to access the configured S3 bucket.

-A typical AWS CLI configuration can be created using:
+If AWS CLI is installed, run:

 aws configure

-You will be prompted for credentials such as:
+You will be prompted for:

 AWS Access Key ID
 AWS Secret Access Key
 Default region
-Output format
+Default output format

+The AWS credentials must have sufficient permissions to access the S3 bucket.

-Security: Never commit AWS access keys, secret keys, passwords, or other credentials to GitHub.
+Important: Never commit AWS access keys, secret keys, passwords, or other credentials to GitHub.

-For production environments, prefer secure credential mechanisms such as IAM roles, environment-based credentials, or other AWS-supported authentication mechanisms.

-Step 9: Commit DVC Metadata to Git
+7. Commit DVC Metadata to Git

-After running dvc add, DVC modifies .gitignore and creates the .dvc metadata file.

-Check the changes:
+After running:

+dvc init

+and:

+dvc add data/customer_churn.csv

+check the Git status:

 git status